 Penalties: No more than $100 for the first violation

 - Vermont: The state has implemented a mandatory 14-day quarantine (or a seven-day quarantine followed by a negative test) for anyone returning or traveling to Vermont, unless the travel is for essential purposes.
 Travelers arriving from out of state can quarantine in their home state, which will allow them to avoid a quarantine once they arrive in Vermont.
 Those who haven’t completed a pre-arrival quarantine need to do so “in a Vermont lodging establishment or with friends and family (travelers must stay in their quarantine location for the duration of quarantine other than to travel to and from a test site).”
 If you’re staying at a hotel, you will need to confirm at check-in or while making the reservation that you are complying with these rules.
+Those who have been vaccinated at least 14 days before arrival are exempt.
+(Carry your vaccine card with you.)

 Editor's note: This story was originally published on July 31, 2020.
 It's been updated to reflect recent quarantine rules.